Methodology

 How we handle changes

 Each result includes a last-updated date, methodology link, source link, and disclaimer language.
-When a rule changes, the engine version and support pages should be reviewed together.
+When a rule changes, the calculator behavior and support pages should be reviewed together.

-Source-backed content is written in plain English first, then converted into deterministic tests before it becomes calculation behavior.
+Source-backed content is written in plain English first, then covered by tests before it becomes calculation behavior.

 Sources